google/comprehensive-rust/src/chromium/adding-third-party-crates/generating-gn-build-rules.md

-Talk a little about semver --- and specifically the way that in Chromium it's to allow multiple incompatible versions of a crate, which is discouraged but sometimes necessary in the cargo ecosystem.
+Talk a little about semver --- and specifically the way that in Chromium it's to allow multiple incompatible versions of a crate, which is discouraged but sometimes necessary in the Cargo ecosystem.

 </detail>